METALS-Copper bounces as investors take profits on China demand hopes

 "That indicates that the weakness we've seen is more a correction within a market that wants to go higher."

-LME copper has retreated almost 7% since hitting a seven-month peak in January at $9,550.50 a tonne, having rallied largely on hopes that the loosening of strict COVID-19 controls in China would boost demand.
+At Monday's low point, LME copper had dropped 9% since hitting a seven-month peak in January at $9,550.50 a tonne.
+In January, copper rallied largely on hopes that the loosening of strict COVID-19 controls in China would boost demand.

-Copper demand in China remained weak in February, weighing on prices, while a stronger U.S. currency made the dollar-priced metal more expensive to buyers with other currencies.

 The Yangshan copper premium SMM-CUYP-CN, which reflects demand to import copper into China, rose to $26.50 a tonne on Monday for its highest since Feb.
 1.